 Within our department, the Graduate Program Coordinator (GPC) Dr. Kristie Spencer oversees all graduate student funding.
 The GPC is responsible for alerting students to available Scholarships, Teaching Assistant (TA), Research Assistant (RA) or work study positions as they become available in our department.

 - Recruitment Scholarships – Each year, SPHSC offers several recruitment scholarships to new Master’s students.
-Recruitment Scholarships are awarded by the Graduate Selection Committee and all students accepted into the Master’s of Science program are considered for this funding.
-These are competitive awards based on the strength of an individual’s academic record and his/her graduate application.
+Recruitment Scholarships are awarded by the Graduate Admissions Committee and all students accepted into the Master’s of Science program are considered for this funding.
+No additional application is needed.
+These are competitive awards based on the strength of an individual’s academic record and their graduate application.
 The financial amounts vary year to year and are applied towards a student’s first 3 quarters of graduate tuition.
-If you would like to talk further about your candidacy for one of these awards, please contact the SLP Selection Committee Chair, Dr. Kristie Spencer.
+If you have specific questions about these awards, please contact a SLP Selection Committee Co-Chair, Dr. Kristie Spencer (Med SLP) or Julie Dalessio (Ed SLP)

 Awards we typically grant for the MedSLP program: